The next statewide precinct caucuses will take place on February 1, 2022. Find your caucus location with the Caucus Finder.

 Never been to a caucus?
 Not sure how it works?
 Learn more about the process below!

-We encourage Minnesotans to show support for their preferred candidates by participating in the candidate endorsement process that leads up to the state and national party conventions.
+We encourage Minnesotans to show support for their preferred candidates by participating in the candidate endorsement process that leads up to the state party conventions.

 Precinct caucuses are meetings run by Minnesota’s political parties.
 They are the first in a series of meetings where parties may endorse candidates, select delegates, and set goals and values (called party platforms).

-To participate, you must be eligible to vote in the November general election and live in the precinct.
+To participate, you must be eligible to vote in the next general election and live in the precinct.
 You also must generally agree with the principles of the political party hosting the caucus.

 Each political party runs their caucus meetings a little differently.
 Check with your political party if you have specific questions.
-Generally, there are four main activities at a caucus:
+Generally, there are three main activities at a caucus: